Beginning Teacher Program Overview

 - The assignment of a support team, including a mentor coach, the new teacher, and at least one administrator

 - Quarterly cohort trainings to promote analysis and application of teaching concepts and best practices

 - Opportunities to observe exemplary teaching practices

 The Mentor coach provides support and coaching to the beginning teacher, and on request, to second- and third-year teachers.
-Their primary focus is: (1) to assist in completion of Beginning Teacher Program, (2) to lead quarterly cohort trainings, (3) to support each beginning teacher in professional development.
+Their primary focus is: (1) to assist in the completion of Beginning Teacher Program, (2) to lead quarterly cohort training, (3) to support each beginning teacher in professional development.

 Beginning Teacher Orientation